riderman10000/ROS-Terminal-Keyboard-Input/README.md

 `key_publisher.py` takes the keystokes and publishes topic specified in it.

 Make a bridge program that subscribes to the topic published by `key_publisher.py`, which is `'keys'` and publish the appropriate data based on the input provided.
-Here, `keys_to_twist.py` listens to the input published by `key_publisher.py`, and publishes `Twist` data based on the keys it received to Gazebo topic `cmd_vel`.
+Here, `keys_to_twist.py` listens to the input published by `key_publisher.py`, and publishes `Twist` to Gazebo topic `cmd_vel` (the twist values are mapped based on the input) .
 This way you can control the robot.

 ![Gazebo Control](./assets/key_teleop.gif)